Jean-François Marmontel: Biography

-He was appointed historiographer of France (1771), secretary to the Academy (1783), and professor of history in the Lycée (1786).
+He was appointed historiographer of France (1771), secretary to the academy (1783), and professor of history in the Lycée (1786).
 As a historiographer, Marmontel wrote a history of the regency (1788).
 Reduced to poverty by the French Revolution, Marmontel retired during the Reign of Terror to Evreux, and soon afterwards to a cottage at Abloville (near Saint-Aubin-sur-Gaillon) in the département of Eure.
 There he wrote Memoires d'un père (4 vols., 1804), including a picturesque review of his life, a literary history of two important reigns, a great gallery of portraits extending from the venerable Jean Baptiste Massillon, whom more than half a century previously he had seen at Clermont, to Honoré Mirabeau.
 The book was nominally written for the instruction of his children.
 It contains an exquisite picture of his own childhood in the Limousin; its value for the literary historian is great.

 Marmontel lived for some time under the roof of Madame Geoffrin, and was present at her famous dinners given to artists; he was welcomed into most of the houses where the encyclopaedists met, and was a contributor to the Encyclopédie ou Dictionnaire raisonné des sciences, des arts et des métiers.
 He thus had at his command the best material for his portraits, and made good use of his opportunities.
 After a short stay in Paris when elected in 1797 to the Conseil des Anciens, he died at Abloville.

 He was a member of the Masonic lodge Les Neuf Sœurs.

 John Ruskin named him as one of the three people in history who were the most influential for him.
 In his autobiography, John Stuart Mill credits Mémoires d'un père with curing him of depression.

 Works

 Theatre

-Marmontel published many opera librettos and mostly operas comiques librettos, a genre in which he excelled but could not compete with Charles-Simon Favart.
+Marmontel published many opera librettos, mostly for operas comiques.